szelingtan/tp/docs/UserGuide.md

 **Format:** `tag INDEX t/TAG [t/MORE_TAGS]…​`

 * Adds the specified tags to the patient at the specified `INDEX`.
-* The index refers to the index number shown in the displayed patient list.
-The index **must be a positive integer** 1, 2, 3, …​
 * At least one tag must be provided.
-* Tags are case-insensitive.
-This means that you cannot add the `Diabetes` tag and `diabetes` tag to the same patient as they would be considered as duplicate tags.
+* Tags are case-sensitive.
+This means that you can add the `Diabetes` tag and `diabetes`. tag to the same patient as they would be considered as duplicate tags.
 * Avoid using `all` as a tag, because trying to untag it will trigger the deletion of all tags from the selected patient.